reznik-lab/bmi_genomics/README.md

   - mutsonc -  binary matrix of all oncogenic mutations
   - mutssilent - binary matrix of all silent mutations
   - bmi_dfci - raw counts of KRAS and EGFR mutations in validation cohort
+  - gaddy - BMI information to make supplemental figure 1
+  - wl_lung - cachexia labels

 In order to generate the main results reported in the paper, please run the script "BMI Analysis and Figures Script.R".
-This will run the logistic regression models and produce figure 1a-e, and supplemental figure 2.
+This will run the logistic regression models and produce figure 1, supplemental figure 1, and supplemental figure 2.